enze-chen/mi-book-2021/week_1/05/install_python.md

 However, installing Python and all the packages you need on your computer is not as easy as installing other software.
 A Python environment on your computer can get quite... [_complicated_](https://xkcd.com/1987/).
 So, this is a set of instructions to help guide you as you install Python and associated files on your computer.
-For this process, I typically like to accompany my mentees as they go through it, just to make sure that everything installs correctly without a hitch.
+For this process, we typically like to accompany our mentees as they go through it, just to make sure that everything installs correctly without a hitch.
-I know what it's like to be excited to start a software project, only to be blocked by troubleshooting the installation, so I don't want this misfortune to befall anyone.
+We know what it's like to be excited to start a software project, only to be blocked by troubleshooting the installation, so we don't want this misfortune to befall anyone.

 ## The Anaconda/Miniconda distribution 🐍